slaveOftime/IHome/README.md

 1. Make sure you have .NET SDK 5 and 6 installed (6 is used for build, 5 is used as target, will update to 6 soon)
 2. Make sure you have nodejs and pnpm installed (just for tailwindcss)
-3. Currently because there is a bug in Iot.Device.Binding in 1.5.0 and 2.0.0 prerelease, so I have to pull down dotnet/iot project from github and modify and build it by me self.
-You can check file /IHome.Server/IHome.Server.fsproj
+3. Currently because there is a bug in Iot.Device.Binding in 1.5.0 and 2.0.0 prerelease, so I have to pull down dotnet/iot project from github and modify and build it by myself.
+You can check file /IHome.Server/IHome.Server.fsproj for the reference.
+When 2.0.0 is released in nuget I will update that.
-4. Under IHome root folder run: pnpm run watch-css
+4. Under IHome root folder run: pnpm install && pnpm run watch-css
 5. Under IHome.Server run: dotnet run
+6. With VSCode you can use port forward to access https://localhost:5001 through your conputer.

 # Deploy

+This is just some helper script to help me deploy the code to a specific location in raspberry pi after build successful in it.

-1. Add below service
+1. Add below service for the first time

 ```text
 [Unit]